lipinght/PBICookbook/DeploymentPatterns/DeploymentPatterns.md

 # Embedded for External
 ## Where does this pattern apply?
--
-This scenario applies to situations where users are working within a small group, collaboration and distribution could be handled within a workspace.
+This scenario applies to situations where users want to embed Power BI content into custom applications which are used externally by customers and partners.

 ## Type of Questions this Session will Address
 *	What does a embedded for external customers scenario look like?